-Open 365 days a year during daylight hours for self-guided tours.
-Guided tours offered during the summer with dates posted on their website
+Open every day during daylight hours for self-guided tours.
+Guided tours offered during the summer with dates posted on their website.

 About the Artist/Site